I am the author of three middle-grade children's books, and I blog on the side. My favorite topics are movies, writing, and pop culture.

 - A bow (optional)

-1. Wrap the Ribbon
+Step 1: Wrap the Wreath with Ribbon

-If you don’t want the Styrofoam to show, wrap a spool of ribbon around the styrofoam.
+If you don’t want the Styrofoam to show, wrap a spool of ribbon around the Styrofoam.
 Work from the center and wind around the outer edge.

-- Tip: I use hot glue as a backup.
+Tip: I use hot glue as a backup.
 It’s easier to move the pins around as you work, especially when you are first starting and trying to judge the ribbon spacing versus how much you have to work with.

-2. Cut the Ribbon
+Step 2: Cut the Ribbon

-3. Fold the Strips
+Step 3: Fold the Strips

 Fold each strip into thirds.
 Overlap the ends of each fold into the center of the back of the ribbon.

-4. Pin the Ribbon
+Step 4: Pin or Glue the Ribbon

 Pin the strip through the center of the ribbon, making sure to pin through the ends of the back of the ribbon where folded.

-6. Fasten a Bow
+Step 6: Fasten a Bow

-Glue or pin a bow to the front of the wreath, or make one out of leftover ribbon like I did.
+Glue or pin a bow to the front of the wreath.